 If the need arises, infill materials can be easily swapped out or replaced by removing the top rail while leaving all other rails in place.
 When using standard FenceTrac, we recommend tongue & groove infill to provide the most strength and privacy.

 The standard FenceTrac kit includes: (1) Top Rail, (1) Bottom Rail, (2) Siderails (for post mount) and hardware to assemble metal components.
 Top & bottom rails are available in 72″ or 96″ lengths.
 Siderails are available to accommodate 48″, 72″ or 96″ panel heights.

 Patented FenceTrac U-channels are manufactured from galvanized 18 ga. steel for superior strength and durability.
 Bottom rails include weep holes to shed water.
 Mounting points include slotted holes for flexible installation tolerances.

-Standard FenceTrac comes in with a black E-COAT finish consisting of a multi-stage pre-treatment/wash (with zinc phosphate) followed by a duplex cathodic electrocoat system consisting of epoxy primer, which significantly increases corrosion protection, and an acrylic topcoat, providing an industrial, weather-resistant finish.
+FenceTrac comes in with a durable textured matte black powder coat finish consisting of a multi-stage pre-treatment/wash (with zinc phosphate) followed by a duplex cathodic electrocoat system consisting of TGIC polyester powder coat, providing an industrial, weather-resistant finish.